ManczakMaksymilian/Calculator/README.md

 # Calculator
-Simple calculator app made using c++ and .NET framework
+Simple calculator app made using C++ and .NET framework